E909185RiCiDrIs/U3CD0eVRY/6oc8o/wKa/16yg8/RF35/learning-support_JYK0e_1741605270.log.md

 Adding balancer for reference.

-Convert Paths to str before giving to torchaudio due to [some compat issue with Windows](https://github.com/facebookresearch/encodec/issues/13).
 Installing is another way to solve the issue.

 Fix bug in convert audio that would not work properly with shapes [*, C, T].